timcalhoun/Predicting-Used-Car-Price/README.md

    - [Used Car Modeling]( https://towardsdatascience.com/end-to-end-data-science-project-predicting-used-car-prices-using-regression-1b12386c69c8)

 ## Exploratory Data Analysis
-We initially looked at our basic colum structures looked at numerical column stats The dataset was very clean with no NaNs
+We initially looked at our basic colum structures looked at numerical column stats.
+The dataset was very clean with no NaNs.
 * Median Year of cars sold - 2016
 * Year range of cars sold - 2009-2013
 * Median Miles of cars sold - 52,744